 "Often, people think they have 'extra' time, so they go to bed later, and that can cause you to be groggy and offset your routine," she says.
 "I encourage patients to be in bed by 10 p.m. and wake up at 6 a.m. if their schedule allows."

-Moving forward into next week, she says to stay on top of your sleep hygiene and. circadian rhythm regulation: Try to avoid screens and bright lights too close to bed and get some sunshine first thing in the morning if you can.
-She adds that taking a melatonin or magnesium supplement can help regulate your new sleep pattern as well.*
+Moving forward into next week, she says to stay on top of your sleep hygiene and circadian rhythm regulation: Try to avoid screens and bright lights too close to bedtime and get some sunshine first thing in the morning if you can.

 While we may not be saying lights out to this tradition yet, at least we can all celebrate one thing: It's officially candle season.